Boris (band): History

 In Japan, Boris release their music on indie labels such as Inoxia Records.
 Though lesser known in their home country, a series of reissues of their early albums on the American label Southern Lord Records caused a surge of popularity in North America.
 Boris also collaborates with other artists regularly, first on the 1998 album Black: Implication Flooding with experimental musician Keiji Haino.
-They have released seven collaborative albums with noise artist Merzbow, and have released collaborative albums with international artists like Sunn O))) and Ian Astbury.
+They have released several collaborative albums with noise artist Merzbow, and have released collaborative albums with international artists including Sunn O))), Keiji Haino, Michio Kurihara, and Ian Astbury.

 Their international popularity was bolstered by their 2005 album Pink, which was met with considerable critical praise and a strong response from music fans when reissued in the US on Southern Lord.
 Blender magazine and SPIN magazine both named it one of 2006's best albums.
 The album also topped the metal section of Canadian magazine Exclaim!s 2006 Reader's Poll, and it was named in the top 10 of Pitchfork Media's Top 50 Records of 2006.
 They also appeared on the avant-garde metal soundtrack to Jim Jarmusch's film The Limits of Control in 2009.
 Regarding Boris, Jarmusch said that "what's really remarkable is when they play live they're in the mode, in a way, of jazz musicians, not structurally or musically, but the way they listen to what the others are doing and build on it.
 Each time they play something it's obviously different, every time."

 Boris focus a lot of their time on touring.
 In an interview, Atsuo said: